axnux/template-svc/README.md

     - npm install
     - unit test

+2. the following pipelines will run concurrently and each of these will start with loading environment variables using `env-provisioner.sh` (see below)
+    - build docker image for development use -> deploy to kubernetes
+    - rebuild for npm for production use -> build docker image for production use -> deploy to kubernetes
+    - update test coverage report and api docs to s3

-2. fetch env vars provisioner script
+*Fetch env vars provisioner script*

   - load the **MASTER_S3_CONFIG** from env vars (wercker dashboard)
   - fetch `default-env-vars.sh` from s3
   - cache it as `env-provisioner.sh`

-3. then the following pipelines will run concurrently and each of these will start with loading environment variables using `env-provisioner.sh`
-    - build docker image for development use -> deploy to kubernetes
-    - rebuild for npm for production use -> build docker image for production use -> deploy to kubernetes
-    - update test coverage report and api docs to s3

 ### Workflow setup
 1. Configure `config/container_env/env-provisioner.sh.sample`, and store it as `default-env-vars.sh` in your s3 bucket (root level).